mmlynarik/data-lovers/docs/docker.md

 `docker image inspect <container id>` returns JSON metadata about the image -> all the details about the image

+You can copy paste files from your hostsystem to the docker container with:
+`docker cp foo.txt containerId:/foo.txt`
+and vice versa with:
+`docker cp containerId:/foo.txt foo.txt`

 #### Docker code examples with explanation

 `docker container run --publish 80:80 nginx`